 To graduate from high school with a standard diploma, students must complete the following requirements:

-- A. Successfully complete all required courses for a regular or an International Baccalaureate diploma and earn credits as designated.
-In 2009-2010, entering Grade 9 students must earn at least twenty-six (26) credits. - 1.
-Grade 10, 11 and 12 students who are in schools that are transitioning from a block schedules to a 7 period day must meet these credit requirements:
+A. Successfully complete all required courses for a regular, International Baccalaureate, or AICE diploma and earn credits as designated.
+In 2009-2010, entering Grade 9 students must earn at least twenty-six (26) credits.

 HIGH SCHOOL GRADUATION REQUIREMENTS